Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Background on topological Anosov flows

 \begin{theorem}{(\cite{Fe4}, Theorem 4.9)}{} Let $\Phi$ be a topological Anosov flow in $M^3$.
 Suppose that $F \not = L$ are not separated in the leaf space of $\wls$.
 Let $V_0$ be the component of $\mt - F$ containing $L$.
 The following happens: \begin{itemize} \item{$F$ and $L$ are periodic.} \item{Let $\alpha$ be the periodic orbit in $F$ and $\beta$ the periodic orbit in $L$. $H_0$ be the component of $(\wlu(\alpha) - \alpha)$ contained in $V_0$.} \item{Let $g$ be a non trivial covering translation with $g(H_0) = H_0$, and $g$ leaves invariant the components of $(F - \alpha)$.
 Then $g(L) = L$.} \item{This produces periodic orbits $\pi(\alpha), \pi(\beta)$ of $\Phi$ which are freely homotopic in $M$.} \item{Theorem \ref{chain} then implies that $\alpha$ and $\beta$ are connected by a finite chain of lozenges $\{ A_i \}, 1 \leq i \leq n$, where consecutive lozenges are adjacent and all intersect a common stable leaf $E$.} \item{There is an even number of lozenges in the chain, see Figure \ref{figure2}.} \item{In addition let ${\mathcal B}_{F,L}$ be the set of leaves of $\wls$ non separated from $F$ and $L$.
 Put an order in ${\mathcal B}_{F,L}$ as follows: The set of orbits of $E$ contained in the union of the lozenges and their sides is an interval.
 Put an order in this interval.
 If $R_1, R_2 \in {\mathcal B}_{F,L}$ let $\alpha_1, \alpha_2$ be the respective periodic orbits in $R_1, R_2$.
 Then $\wlu(\alpha_i) \cap E \not = \emptyset$ and let $a_i = \wlu(\alpha_i) \cap C$.
 We define $R_1 < R_2$ in ${\mathcal B}_{F,L}$ if $a_1$ precedes $a_2$ in the order of the set of orbits of $C$.} \item{Then ${\mathcal B}_{F,L}$ with this order, is either order isomorphic to $\{ 1, ..., n \}$ for some $n \in {\bf N}$; or ${\mathcal B}_{F,L}$ is order isomorphic to the integers ${\bf Z}$.} \item{In addition if there are $Z, S \in \wls$ so that ${\mathcal B}_{Z, S}$ is infinite, then there is an incompressible torus in $M$ transverse to $\Phi$.
 In particular $M$ cannot be atoroidal.} \item{Also if there are $F, L$ distinct leaves of $\wls$ non separated from each other as above, then there are periodic orbits $\tau, \eta$ of $\Phi$ which are freely homotopic to the inverse of each other.} \item{Finally up to covering translations, there are only finitely many non Hausdorff points in the leaf space of $\wls$.} \end{itemize} The same happens for $\lu$. \end{theorem}

 Notice that ${\mathcal B}_{F,L}$ is a discrete set in this order.
-For detailed explanations and proofs, see \cite{Fe3,Fe4}.
+Many of the results mentioned in the above theorem are not actually proved in \cite{Fe4}, but this is one place where they are all stated together.
+For detailed explanations and proofs, see \cite{Fe4}.

-\begin{define}{}{} A product open set is an open set $Y$ in $\mt$ or $\oo$ so that the induced stable and unstable foliations in $Y$ satisfy the following: every stable leaf intersects every unstable leaf. \end{define}
+\begin{define}{}{} A product open set is an open set $Y$ in $\oo$ so that the induced stable and unstable foliations in $Y$ satisfy the following: every stable leaf intersects every unstable leaf.
+A product open set $Z$ in $\mt$ is $\Theta^{-1}(Y)$ where $Y$ is a product open set in $\oo$, in particular $Z$ is flow saturated. \end{define}

 For example, if stable leaves $A, B$ both intersect unstable leaves $C, D$, then the four of them bound a compact rectangle whose interior is a product open set.
 In our explorations we will also consider the closure of the open product set (in $\mt$ or $\oo$) which is the open set union its boundary components.